ukrsite/book-store-streams-task/README.md

 * The `Sort` interface allows books to be sorted by published year, price(in descending order) and orders to be sorted by clientId.
 * The `Find` interface allows users to search for and filter books and orders based on various criteria.
 * The `Add` interface allows books and orders to be added.
-* The `Store` class determines the functionality of the book store.
+* The `Store` class defines the functionality of the book store.

 First, proceed to the Domain model classes and implement their content.